l0rd/openshift.io/FAQ.md

 ### Jenkins is not responding, says "Application is not available"

-When I goto https://jenkins-username-jenkins.8a09.starter-us-east-2.openshiftapps.com I just get Application Not Available.
+"When I goto `https://jenkins-username-jenkins.8a09.starter-us-east-2.openshiftapps.com` I just get Application Not Available"

+This happens when your Jenkins service is struggling to load because of resource issues.

 Workaround :
 * Login to https://console.starter-us-east-2.openshift.com